 I am usually very forgiving when it comes to these kinds of things because taste is always a matter of opinion.

-I have had nothing but positive experiences and would recommend the following meal kit subscriptions:
+I have had nothing but positive experiences and would highly recommend any of the following meal kit subscriptions:

 All of the above links will give you a significant discount if you are a new customer.
 If you’d like to see a break down of the top 10 meal kits available, plus all the recent first time subscriber discounts, be sure to check out my Ultimate Meal Kit Guide.